MamidiRohit/Project2/README.md

 * What parameters have you exposed to users of your implementation in order to tune performance?
 (Also perhaps provide some basic usage examples.)
 * Are there specific inputs that your implementation has trouble with?
 Given more time, could you work around these or is it fundamental?

-## Model Selection

-Implement generic k-fold cross-validation and bootstrapping model selection methods.

-In your README, answer the following questions:

-* Do your cross-validation and bootstrapping model selectors agree with a simpler model selector like AIC in simple cases (like linear regression)?
-* In what cases might the methods you've written fail or give incorrect or undesirable results?
-* What could you implement given more time to mitigate these cases or help users of your methods?
-* What parameters have you exposed to your users in order to use your model selectors.

-See sections 7.10-7.11 of Elements of Statistical Learning and the lecture notes.
-Pay particular attention to Section 7.10.2.

-As usual, above-and-beyond efforts will be considered for bonus points.